 This lush 'do is spilling with decadent dimension courtesy of the bride's natural curls.
 Instead of taming the playful tendrils into a strict style, they were delicately pinned in place and let to do their thing.
 The relaxed coif looks positively regal paired with a pearl-embellished cape and matching barrettes.

-This bride's hairstyle lets the gorgeous texture of her locks take center stage.
+This bride's relaxed, low chignon lets the gorgeous texture of her locks take center stage.
 The dimension and shape of the flowers even mimic the feel of the tight curls creating an enchanted look.
 We especially love how the vibrant buds inject a verve of color into the overall look.

 An easy-going style looks just right in a breezy, bohemian setting.
 This low gathered 'do allows the sultry back of the wedding dress to fully shine without competition—except for maybe from that flower crown.
 Sweet daisy and pastel florals are braided together to create the nostalgia-inducing topper.